Renny, Karen, and Andre |

 The children in the village were so exceptionally special.
 I’m hoping mine and other womens presence on the project will inspire the young girls somewhat to think more equally about their rights.

-Me with the family and my work team of the first stove we build. te house was so
+Me with the family and my work team of the first stove we build. te house was so small the stove couldn't fit in the picture with us |

 After each stove was done some of the families set off firecrackers, which always scared the shit out of me because I didn't know they were donig it and each time I was walking at the front door. for one of the house I actually had to rush around the corner because I was being hit by particles from it haha.
 Good time tho!